 Your doctor might also suggest having treatment to stop your ovaries working if they offer you chemotherapy after surgery but you decide not to have it.

 If you have your menopause while on tamoxifen you might switch to an aromatase inhibitor. such as letrozole.

 Fulvestrant (also known as Faslodex) is another type of hormone therapy.
-You might have it if you are post menopausal to treat advanced breast cancer.
+You might have it if you are post menopausal to treat secondary breast cancer.